vincentcox/privacy-dashboard/README.md

 # Privacy dashboard
 This project uses the [website-evidence-collector tool](https://github.com/EU-EDPS/website-evidence-collector) to do the hard work.
-This tool is an initiative of the European union.
+That tool is an initiative of the European union.
 This dashboard script just puts everything together in a nice dashboard to get an overview of all your websites.

 ![DPO Holding fancy iPad Pro](resources_readme/DPO_holding_iPad_Pro_Mockup.jpg)